Naval Air Station Pensacola: Civilian employment

 On 12 January 1861, just prior to the commencement of the Civil War, the Warrington Navy Yard surrendered to secessionists.
 When Union forces captured New Orleans in 1862, Confederate troops, fearing attack from the west, retreated from the Navy Yard and reduced most of the facilities to rubble.
 At the time, they also abandoned Fort Barrancas and Fort McRee.

 After the war, the ruins at the yard were cleared away and work was begun to rebuild the base.
 Many of the present structures on the air station were built during this period, including the stately two- and three-story houses on North Avenue.
 In 1906, many of these newly rebuilt structures were destroyed by a great hurricane and storm surge.

 The Pensacola and Fort Barrancas Railroad was constructed in 1870 during the Reconstruction era, bringing rail service aboard the Navy Yard, and improving connections to the city of Pensacola.
 The company was incorporated by a special act of the State of Florida on 12 February 1870 to improve infrastructure, and was granted an easement by Congress to run through the federal Navy Yard reservation on 30 January 1871.

+The Pensacola Navy Yard was officially decommissioned and closed in 1911, then repurposed in 1914 as the first airbase of the US Navy.